affeeal/yandex-algorithms/01-20/README.md

-# algorithms-training

-Here are uploaded my solutions to Yandex algrotihms training 3.0 problems (B division).
+Being written in C++, here are uploaded problems from 01 to 21.